-The University of Montana celebrated its 120th birthday on Wednesday, Feb.
+The University of Montana celebrates its 121st birthday on Thursday, Feb.
 13 with a noon-hour party and a 5:30 p.m.
 Charter Day awards ceremony and reception.

 The birthday festivities are held each year to celebrate the anniversary of UM’s chartering by the Montana Legislature in 1893 and to honor the University and its dedication to excellence.
-All events are free and open to the public.
+Charter Day events are free and open to the public.

-This year, Charter Day was held in conjunction with "Celebrate Academics!"
-This new event offered an opportunity to UM students, faculty, staff and the general public to explore the excitement of teaching and learning at UM.
-"Celebrate Academics on Charter Day" gave participants an opportunity to learn about the innovative ideas and work happening inside and outside the classroom by UM's world-class faculty members and students.
+Charter Day will once again be held in conjunction with "Celebrate Academics!".
+These events offer an opportunity to UM students, faculty, staff and the general public to explore the excitement of teaching and learning at UM.
+"Celebrate Academics & Charter Day" gives participants an opportunity to learn about the innovative ideas and work happening inside and outside the classroom by UM's world-class faculty members and students.

-Missoula Mayor John Engen presented an official proclamation of University of Montana Day.
-A reception followed the ceremony.
+Missoula Mayor John Engen will present an official proclamation of University of Montana Day.
+A reception will follow the ceremony.

-UM Provost Perry Brown presented the 2013 Charter Day awards.
+UM Provost Perry Brown will present the 2014 Charter Day awards.